 Design of the descending limb to optimize juvenile outmigration based on a degree-day accumulation model.

-Summary/Proposal – Under the working name of ‘Variable Flows’, we propose that the workgroups examine the concepts of changes in the management of the timing of the spring high flows and late-summer/early fall base flows.
+Summary/Proposal – Under the working name of ‘Variable Flows’, we propose that the workgroups examine the concepts of adaptive changes in the management of the timing of the spring high flows and late-summer/early fall base flows.
 The concepts collectively could result in the shifting of water volume from geomorphic, or other, objectives to new objectives.
 These new objectives include timing of the spring peak with certain riparian species seed dispersal, managing initiation of willows during summer base flows, and spawning success in the late summer and early fall.
 Consideration of continuing temperature targets will be paramount.